rubennp91/mcloady/readme.md

 The script uses next to none resources of your computer.
 I suggest running it on a raspberry pi if you have one available.
 I ran this script for a server with a raspberry pi 0w with no problems.

 ## Future improvements
-- **Error Handing**: Right now the program does not do any error handling.
-If an error occurs the user will not know why and the program may not stop.
+- **Error Handing**: Improvements to error handling must be made (i.e. program does not react if player is not online)
 - **Singleplayer pregenerating**: Whether it's for a singleplayer or to later upload to a server, the program should have an option to run it in singleplayer without using rcon.
 - **Graphical Interface**: This would help less experienced server admins to use the program.